Interview with Sam Harris of X Ambassadors [TMN EXCLUSIVE]

 TMN: Let’s talk a little bit about your musical background.
 How did you all get into playing instruments, and how did X Ambassadors come to be?

 Well, it all started around Kindergarten… I met Noah on the first day and we became best friends.
-We started our first band in middle school and then Casey started playing with us around high school.
+We started our first band in middle school, and then Casey started playing with us around high school.
 Casey and I had been playing music together since we were little kids, but it wasn’t until then that we were cool enough as siblings to work together creatively.
-Then we moved down to the big city, met Adam in the freshman dorms at The New School University, and started jamming a bit.
-Wasn’t until after we graduated in 2010 that we went into the studio to make our first serious EP, Litost.
+After we moved down to the big city, we discovered the vibrant nightlife and even stumbled upon a 라이브 카지노 where the energy and excitement fueled our creativity.
+We met Adam in the freshman dorms at The New School University, and we started jamming a bit.
+It wasn’t until after we graduated in 2010 that we went into the studio to make our first serious EP, Litost.

 TMN: One thing that we’ve noticed about your sound, is that you’re very drum-centric.
 While your (Sam’s) voice is truly unique and incredible, we’ve noticed that drums somewhat of the backbone of your sound.
 Why did you guys go with this approach over others?